Ed Iskenderian

-Edward "Isky" Iskenderian (born July 10, 1921) is an American hot rodder and entrepreneur.
+Edward "Isky" Iskenderian (July 10, 1921 – February 4, 2026) was an Armenian-American hot rodder and businessman.

-Biography
+Life and career

 Early life

-He was born to first-generation Armenian immigrants, in "grapevine country of Tulare County, California."
-Bad weather killed the grapes, compelling his parents to move to Los Angeles.
+Iskenderian was born on July 10, 1921, in the farming community of Cutler, in the grapevine country of Tulare County, California, to first-generation Armenian immigrants.
+When frost killed his parents' grape crop, they moved to Los Angeles.
 He had an early interest in ham radio; soon, he became fascinated with hot rods.
-Like many others, he went lakes racing at Muroc Dry Lake, which was interrupted by the U.S. entry into World War II.
+He would go racing at Muroc Dry Lake, which was interrupted by the U.S. entry into World War II.

 Career

-Iskenderian attended L.A.'s Polytechnic High School.
+Iskenderian attended Polytechnic High School in Los Angeles.
 He built a customized Model T, adapting the overhead camshaft conversion kit produced by the Chevrolet brothers (the "Fronty" kit) and the "multi-flathead" cylinder head developed by George Riley.
-After suffering a number of failures, and experimenting with Model As and Bs, he turned to the crankshaft of the flathead V8, which had larger bearings; it proved stronger.
-He fitted Maxi F cylinder heads and a custom-built "slingshot" intake manifold (provided by Ed Winfield).
-Iskenderian filled the combustion chambers with cast iron, then rebuilt them under the guidance of Winfield, producing an astounding (for the period) 13:1 compression ratio.
+After suffering a number of failures and experimenting with Fod Model As and Bs, he turned to the crankshaft of the flathead V8, which had larger bearings; it proved stronger.
+He fitted Maxi F cylinder heads and a custom-built "slingshot" intake manifold provided by Ed Winfield.
+Iskenderian filled the combustion chambers with cast iron, then rebuilt them under the guidance of Winfield, producing an astounding for the time 13:1 compression ratio.

 At the U.S. entry into World War II, Iskenderian enlisted in the United States Army Air Forces, and flew supply missions in the Pacific Theatre with the USAAF Air Transport Command.

-After the war, Iskenderian established a business in a small shop at 5977 Washington Blvd., in Culver City, California; it backed up to Mercury Tool and Die, which was owned by a high school friend of Iskenderian's, John Athan.
-In this shop, Iskenderian fabricated parts, including camshafts, for fellow hot rodders.
-He started with a single cam-grinding machine, which he adapted for the purpose himself.
+After the war, Iskenderian established a business in a small shop space at 5977 Washington Blvd., in Culver City, California; it backed up to Mercury Tool and Die, owned by John Athan, a high school friend., Iskenderian fabricated camshafts and other parts in this shop for fellow hot-rodders.
+He started with a single cam-grinding machine, which he adapted for the purpose.

-When the war ended, Iskenderian (like many other hot rodders) applied the experience and expertise gained in the Army to car building.
-Demand for speed parts was high, so when he was forced to wait five months for a new camshaft, he decided instead to grind his own, with homebuilt grinder, adapted from a cylindrical grinder.
+When the war ended, Iskenderian, like many other hot-rodders, applied the experience and expertise gained in the Army to car building.
+Demand for speed parts was high, so when he was forced to wait five months for a new camshaft, he decided instead to grind his own, with a homebuilt grinder adapted from a cylindrical grinder.
 Iskenderian's new grinds offered markedly better performance than stock ones.
 To promote his business early on, Iskenderian took a chance on a new publication, buying an advertisement in the second issue of Hot Rod!; it paid off with new business.
 He was first to promote his business with T-shirts and uniforms.
 He would move from the Washington Blvd. location before coming back to Culver City, then ultimately moving the company to Gardena in 1966, where it remains.